-Home>School of Medicine
+Home>Faculty of Medicine

 Tutorials are small classes of seven to eight students emphasizingstudent-centered learning through discussion and debate, in contrast to the typical teacher-centered lecture format.
 Assigned a problem, students identify the relevant issues and topics and explore them through individual study and group discussions.
 The tutor (instructor) plays a supporting role, guiding the discussion to help students penetrate the issues more deeply.
 Through this process, students learn how to identify problems, study independently, debate the issues, and evaluate their own performance—all abilities essential to lifelong learning.

 Kyorin University Hospital on our Mitaka Campus has more than 1,000